Every thought “How green is my garden?” or “Does it need some color?”

 Crassula ovata ‘Pink Beauty’

-This succulent plant is equipped with dense stems and glittering leaves.
+Dense stems and glittering leaves are premium feature of this plant.
 The blossoms in pink color are in the shape of a star and come with a soothing, fragile scent.
-Ensure that this plant should be exposed to full sunlight, but it can do well in partial sunny spots also.
+Just ensure these pink succulents get full sunlight, however, it can do well in partial sunny spots also.
 It needs sporadic watering and hardly any in the winter season.
 It is easy to cultivate from the stems or leaves.

 Crassula pellucida ‘Variegata’ or ‘Calico Kitten’

 Crassula pellucida ‘Variegata’ or ‘Calico Kitten’ is prevalent in South Africa.
 Many prefer having this plant in their gardens with its trailing, colorful captivating leaves with a heart shape.
-A perfect plant for hanging baskets or as ground cover, the stems of this plant with its delicate pink and green leaves can easily reach up to 12 inches in length.
+These pink succulents are perfect for hanging baskets or as ground cover.
+The stems of this plant with its delicate pink and green leaves can easily reach up to 12 inches in length.

 This succulent thrives well in partial sun or indoors in a vibrantly illuminated area.
 Also, like other succulent plants, they don’t prefer frosty areas.
 Also, the cold weather is not favorable for them, and they need some form of protection in this season.
 On the whole, they are easy to propagate and are satisfying plants.